All Episodes

 It's practically all I do.

-It's almost my full-time job.
+It's almost my full-time job picking quarrels and provoking trouble.

 What is Zhang?

-Zhang a male name.
+Zhang, a male name?

-That's how their prison system works at the end of the term, time to release him.
+At the end of the term, time to release him.

 Nah.

-We're just gonna keep him in jail.
+We're just going to keep him in jail.

 So China is unsafe for business.

-Do not physically go to China unless you happen to be the president of the United States and you're backed up by the entire US military if things go, you know, go pear-shaped.
+Do not physically go to China unless you happen to be the president of the United States and you're backed up by the entire U.S. military if things go, you know, go pear-shaped.

 Did you see what I just did there?

-Just now, what I just did.
+Just now, what I just did?

 Yeah, it's my middle name.

-Well, once again, Russia has conducted a massive attack of drones on Ukraine, newsmax is reporting.
+Well, once again, Russia has conducted a massive attack of drones on Ukraine, Newsmax is reporting.

 There were 580 drones that came out of Russia and 40 missiles.